bytecodealliance/cranelift/README.md

 For more information, see [the documentation](https://cranelift.readthedocs.io/en/latest/?badge=latest).

+You can also join the `#cranelift` channel on `irc.mozilla.org` using an IRC client such as WeeChat.

 For an example of how to use the JIT, see the [SimpleJIT Demo], which implements a toy language.